 Neuron

-Neurons are the cells that transmit electrical impulses around the brain and the other parts of the central nervous system.
+Neurons are specialized cells that transmit electrical and chemical signals throughout the brain and central nervous system, enabling communication between different parts of the body the central nervous system.

 • Neurons are the electrically excitable cells that are the fundamental building blocks of the central nervous system of human beings.